ixfd64/pcmlai-2023-08/module17.1/README.md

 * Although the assignment suggests exploring the gender feature, no such feature exists in the data set
 * Hyperparameter tuning did not significantly affect the results of the decision tree classifier

-**Please note:** Due to performance reasons, only a subset of the original data was used for this exercise.
-In real-world scenarios, the use of additional features is likely to result in improved predictive performance.
+### Business recommendations

+* Telephone calls remain the most effective marketing strategy (as much as we hate telemarketers)
+* In real-world situations, the full data set should be used when possible because more features could result in better predictive performance.
+Larger companies tend to have resources that can handle computationally intensive tasks
+* It may be useful to collect additional data that could be used in future models:
+  * The lead's gender
+  * The lead's income range
+  * A categorical feature that indicates the lead's reason for declining an offer

-#### Sample visualizations
+### Sample visualizations

 * Distribution of `y`